TongMinhTri/pool_dump_tool/README.md

 # pool_dump_tool

 ## Overview
-This project is designed to dump pool data to the latest block of a blockchain node.
+This project is designed to dump pool data to the desired block of a blockchain node.

 ## Usage